 Scouts are welcome to volunteer for any number of community celebrations throughout the year, from summer concerts to holiday events at our recreation centers.
 These events are often free to the public, providing fun and exciting activities for the whole family.
 Check out and sign up for upcoming community celebrations today!

 If your scout group would like to get involved in a long-term stewardship project at a district park, trail or garden, this is the program for you!
 This program is adaptable to meet your needs, as well as those of the adoption site.
 Activities could include stream or litter clean-up, non-native vegetation removal, trail maintenance, native plant installation, wildlife surveys, and more.
 If you are interested in adopting a local park or natural area, apply here.

 Eagle Scout & Gold, Silver or Bronze Award Projects

-Design and make items that can be used for volutneer appreciation.
-Some items that scouts have previously made include mason bee houses and bookmarks.
+Design and make items that can be used for volunteer appreciation.
+Some items that scouts have previously made include mason bee houses, coasters, bat houses and bookmarks.

 Improve a local trail system at a district park.
 Activities could include grubbing ground cover, installing drainage, creating a defined trail, trimming vegetation along the trail and resurfacing with gravel.